Christopher Segesman

-Christopher Roberts "Chris" Segesman (born 17 June 1979) is an American male water polo player.
-He was a member of the United States men's national water polo team, playing as a center back.
-He was a part of the team at the 2004 Summer Olympics.
-Chris Segesman went on to coach Mater Dei Women's and Men's Water Polo for twelve seasons.
-He most recently resigned in December 2017 to Mater Dei's dismay.
-He created a dynasty at Mater Dei and captured 7 CIF championships in 10 years.
-On club level he played for Los Angeles Water Polo Club in United States.
+Christopher "Chris" Roberts Segesman (born 17 June 1979) is former American male water polo player who competed for Long Beach State, and played with the United States men's national water polo team, as a center back.
+He was part of the US team at the Olympic men's water polo tournament at the 2004 Athens Olympics.
+He later coached water polo for Mater Dei High School's Men's and Women's water polo teams from 2005 to 2017.